eniac/quilt/README.md

 # run the script to measure throughput and latency
 ./figure8c.sh perf nearby-cinema-top-merged merged

+# collect the throughput and latency data
+./getlattput.py
 ```

 #### To test the merge-into-2 curve